tharoosha/CricketToPhone/README.md

 # CricketToPhone
-This app notify the subscriber about status of the subscribe match
+This app notify the subscriber about status of the subscribed match

 You have been assigned to implement a system called ‘CrickToPhone’.
 In this system, an application server records the statistics of currently playing cricket matches.
 A cricket fan can